 - A muscle relaxant such as diazepam is sometimes prescribed for a few days if the back muscles become very tense and make the pain worse.

-Some people visit a physiotherapist, chiropractor or osteopath for manipulation and/or other physical treatments.
-It is debatable whether physical treatments would help all people with a 'slipped' (prolapsed) disc.
-However, physical treatments provide some short-term comfort and hasten recovery in some cases.
+Some people visit a chiropractor or osteopath for manipulation and/or other physical treatments.
+It is debatable whether such physical treatments help all people with a prolapsed disc but they may provide some short-term comfort.
+They should be accompanied by regular exercise.

 Surgery may be an option in some cases.
-As a rule, surgery may be considered if the symptoms have not settled after about six weeks or so.
-This is the minority of cases as, in about 9 in 10 cases, the symptoms have eased off and are not bad enough to warrant surgery within about six weeks.
+As a rule, surgery may be considered if the symptoms are very severe and have not settled after at least six weeks or so.
+This is the minority of cases as, in about 9 out of every 10 people with a prolapsed disc, the symptoms have eased off completely or are not bad enough to warrant surgery by this time.

-The aim of surgery is to cut out the prolapsed part of the disc.
+The aim of surgery is to cut out the prolapsed part of the disc and release the pressure on the nerves.
 This often eases symptoms.
 However, it does not work in every case.
 Also, as with all operations, there is a risk from surgery.
 A specialist will advise on the pros and cons of surgery and on the different techniques that are available.

-Can further bouts of back pain and/or prolapsed disc be prevented?
+Can further bouts of back pain be prevented?